mfrachet/acodingdance/src/posts/how-do-i-choose-a-ssr-strategy/index.md

 date: 2020-05-25
 slug: "/how-do-i-choose-a-ssr-strategy"
 metaImage: ./ssr-logo.jpg
-metaKeywords: "ssr,ssg,server side rendering,static side generation,crs,client side rendering,react,nextjs,gatsby"
+metaKeywords: "ssr,ssg,server side rendering,static site generation,crs,client side rendering,react,nextjs,gatsby"
 ---

+*[SSR]: Server Side Rendering
+*[CSR]: Client Side Rendering

 ![A server sending information to a browser client](./ssr-logo.jpg)

-Server Side Rendering (or SSR) is a big trend.
+SSR is a big trend.
 In the React ecosystem, we have plenty of tools that rely on it such as [Gatsbyjs](https://www.gatsbyjs.org/) or [Nextjs](https://nextjs.org/).

 Before getting further, let's see what happens when a user makes a request on a site that is not built using SSR: